neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 - If you haven't done so already, download Neo4jhere
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
-- Navigate to the extracted folder and run./bin/neo4j start
+- Navigate to the extracted folder and run `./bin/neo4j start`
-- If all goes well, you should see the Neo4j web application running athttp://localhost:7474/
+- If all goes well, you should see the Neo4j web application running at http://localhost:7474/

 An empty database is not much fun.
 Let's put some sample data in to see Neo4j in action:

 - Navigate to your Neo4j directory
-- If you have Neo4j running, stop it with./bin/neo4j stopin the Neo4j directory
+- If you have Neo4j running, stop it with `./bin/neo4j stop` in the Neo4j directory
-- If you want to make sure you killed it good, check by runninglaunchctl list | grep neoandlaunchctl removeany processes that might be listed
+- If you want to make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed
-- If youls data, you'll see a file calledgraph.db.
+- If youls data, you'll see a file called `graph.db`.
-- Delete the existinggraph.db.
+- Delete the existing `graph.db`.
-- Grab the zipped movies graph database file from thedatabasesfolder in the web app repository
+- Grab the zipped movies graph database file from the `databases` folder in the web app repository
 - Unzip it into thedatafolder
 - Run Neo4j!
-You should be able to see some nodes athttp://localhost:7474/
+You should be able to see some nodes at http://localhost:7474/

 ## Cypher: An Introduction